David99-MC/TaxOfWar/README.md

 6. Equipping Weapons such as TwoHandSword and Bow/Arrow and switching animations based on the weapon.

 7. Enemy Combat mechanics:
-  a.
-Move towards the Player when they are close enough that is detected through a Sphere Collision and Attack when within attack range.
+  + Move towards the Player when they are close enough that is detected through a Sphere Collision and Attack when within attack range.
-  b.
-Delay the Enemies attack using a timer delegate.
+  + Delay the Enemies attack using a timer delegate.
-  c.
-Enemies can flexibly change between close range and ranged attacks, each type will play the correct animations.
+  + Enemies can flexibly change between close range and ranged attacks, each type will play the correct animations.

 8. UParticleSystem vs UParticleSystemComponent:
- a.
-ParticleSystem:
+ + ParticleSystem:
-  -> Used for playing a short particle which is triggered through UGameplayStatics::SpawnEmitterAtLocation();
+  + Used for playing a short particle which is triggered through UGameplayStatics::SpawnEmitterAtLocation();
-  -> Usually triggered when getting hit, quick interactions, etc.
+  + Usually triggered when getting hit, quick interactions, etc.
-  -> Doesn't need to be created through CreateDefaultSubobject<>() which then attached to the RootComponent.
+  + Doesn't need to be created through CreateDefaultSubobject<>() which then attached to the RootComponent.
- b.
-ParticleSystemComponent:
+ + ParticleSystemComponent:
-  -> Used when need to play over longer period of time.
+  + Used when need to play over longer period of time.
-  -> Has to be created through CreateDefaultSubobject<>() which then attached to the RootComponent (if need to play a consistent particle effects on an Actor).
+  + Has to be created through CreateDefaultSubobject<>() which then attached to the RootComponent (if need to play a consistent particle effects on an Actor).
-  -> Usually used for playing an effects within the map (i.e. falling leaves, snow drops).
+  + Usually used for playing an effects within the map (i.e. falling leaves, snow drops).
-  -> Can be played as a consistent effect on an Actor (i.e. flame sword, flame armor)
+  + Can be played as a consistent effect on an Actor (i.e. flame sword, flame armor)

 9. USoundBase vs USoundCue:
- a.
-USoundBase:
+ + USoundBase:
- b.
-USoundCue:
+ + USoundCue: